MountStill/COMP2113-The-Da-Vinci-Code-/README.md

 ## List of features/functions:
 1. Generation of random game sets or events
-   - deal(): The player and the computer each gain four random cards at first.
+   - Deal(): The player and the computer each gain four random cards at first.
-   - difficulty(string level): The computer have different levels of ability to guess the right answer.
+   - SetDifficulty(string level): The computer have different levels of ability to guess the right answer.

 2. Data structures for storing game status
-   - struct player: using string to store each player's name, and using class cardset to store the condition of each player's card set.
+   - struct Player: using string to store each player's name, and containing CardSet.
-   - class cardset: contained in the struct above.
-   - class cardpool: using class to store the remaining cards in the pool.
+   - class CardPool: using class to store the remaining cards in the pool.
+   - class CardSet: using class to store the condition of each player's card set, and containing Card.
+   - struct Card: using string to store the value and color of one card, and using bool to store whether the card can be seen by the opponent.

 3. Dynamic memory management
    - int \*position: temporarily storing the card position to be guessed.